awsdocs/aws-greengrass-developer-guide/doc_source/modbus-protocol-adapter-connector.md

 ### Create Connector Example \(CLI\)<a name="modbus-protocol-adapter-connector-create"></a>

-The following CLI command creates an `ConnectorDefinition` with an initial version that contains the Modbus\-RTU Protocol Adapter connector\.
+The following CLI command creates a `ConnectorDefinition` with an initial version that contains the Modbus\-RTU Protocol Adapter connector\.

 ```
 aws greengrass create-connector-definition --name MyGreengrassConnectors --initial-version '{